Global19-atlassian-net/iODKbook2/NPB/source/NPB_kinetics.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, let us investigate the rate of formation of the product
 :math:`p`.
-It is determined by the forth eqaution for the kinetics:
+It is determined by the forth equation for the kinetics:

 .. math:: \frac{dp}{dt}= k_3 c